itf/6s092/courses/IAP19/PS/PS27/content.md

 ```

 ## Run time analysis
 The runtime analysis of quickselect will be done in a different way than the runtime analysis of quick sort.
-It will be based (on this page)[http://www.cs.cmu.edu/afs/cs/academic/class/15451-s99/www/lectures/lect0121].
+It will be based [on this page](http://www.cs.cmu.edu/afs/cs/academic/class/15451-s99/www/lectures/lect0121).

 First we define $X_{i,j}$ to be an indicator variable, it is 1 if element $i$th smallest element is compared with element $j$th smallest element, or 0 otherwise, defined for $i < j$